 Absolutely.
-So, some people would say, Oh, it's been done to death, we all know what we should be doing.
-There's plenty of people that will now be working from home consistently for weeks and months.
-And just some very short practical advice with regards to best practices for ergonomics is just useful, it can just give you something to tick off.
-That's a relevant piece of content for your social media for that week, very shareable and can actually then be kind of downloaded and perhaps used as a resource, you could easily turn that into a little free mini course for patients that gets sent out, stack them all together and here's our free pack for you know how to sort out your dining room table.

-This is a load of rubbish, Nicola, because I know if I do a Facebook Live, I'm going to fluff my lines.
+So some people would say, Oh, it's been done to death, we all know what we should be doing.
+There's plenty of people that will now be working from home consistently for, you know, weeks and months.
+And just some very short practical advice.
+With regards to best practices for ergonomics is just useful, it can just give you something to take off.
+That's a relevant piece of content for your social media for that week, very shareable and can actually then be kind of downloaded and perhaps used as a resource, you could easily turn that into a little free mini course for patients that get sent out, stack them all together.
+And here's our free pack for you know how to sort out your dining room table so that you don't want to go to this a load of rubbish Nicola, because I know if I do a Facebook Live, I'm going to fluff my lines.

-Do you know what a Facebook Live is good for two reasons?
-Number one is that it gets way more exposure than when you load prerecorded video.
+Do you know what a Facebook Live is good for two reasons.
+Number one is that it gets way more exposure than you when you load prerecorded video.
 Number two, it's over quickly.
 And then you just go and get on with your day.
-If you sit and you've got the option to pause, I promise you it'll take you half an hour to do that two-minute video.
-If you go ahead and just press live and just imagine you're talking to Mrs. Phillips, who has said I'm working from home, I don't know what do.
-You say this stuff all day long, just be talking to her, thinking about the person that's watching, don't think about your hair, or, oh, I said that word wrong.
-Don't worry about yourself, just think about the person that's gonna find it useful.

-What you were meant to say is, it doesn't matter if you fluff your lines because it makes you sound human.
-Because it does, doesn't it, and if you've got some slick video that's been designed by a marketing company, people will say, well, that's very professional, you must be very expensive, potentially.
-But actually, if it's obviously you really live-in front of a Facebook camera, I think it has a huge amount of credibility to it.
-And I'm also told that the Facebook Lives even when they stay on even though they're now recordings, they're no longer lives, they still get higher hit rates than other prerecorded videos,

-100% because it's absolutely, what you've just said, it's you being you, it isn't the best polished version of you, it's just you being you.
+If you see it and you've got the option to pause.
+I promise you it'll take you half an hour to do that two-minute video.
+If you go ahead and just press live and just imagine you're talking to Mrs. Phillips, who said I'm working from home.
+I don't No, what do you say this stuff all day long, just be talking to her thinking about the person that's watching, don't think about your hair, or, oh, I said that word wrong or don't worry about yourself, just think about the person that's gonna find it useful.
+What you were meant to say is, it doesn't matter if you fluffy lines because it makes you sound human.
+Because it does, doesn't it and, you know, if you've got some slick video that's been designed by a marketing company, people will say, well, that's very professional, you must be very expensive, potentially.
+But actually, if it's a joke, it's obviously you really live in front of Facebook camera, I think it has a huge amount of credibility to it.
+And I'm also told that the Facebook Lives even when they stay on even though they're now recordings, they're no longer lives, they still get higher hit rates than other pre-loaded prerecorded videos, on hundred percent because it's absolutely what you've just said, it's you being you, the best polished version of you, it's just you being you.
 And you're the reason they chose you in the first place.
-So again, it's reminding them of that.
+So again, it's it's reminding them of that.